BKocel/BKocel/README.md

 - 👋 Hi, I’m @BKocel
-- 👀 I’m interested in photografy, live sound an computers in genera;
+- 👀 I’m interested in photografy, live sound an computers in general;
 - 🌱 I’m currently learning python
 - 📫 How to reach me: Don't